intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 --- abstract

+This document argues that active maintenance of protocols as well as protocol implementations is foremost important for interoperability.
+Active maintenance aims to detect and resolve interoperability problems quickly and as such retains flexibility and supports evolvability of the protocol.
-The robustness principle, often phrased as "be conservative in what you send, and liberal in what you accept", has long guided the design and implementation of Internet protocols.
-The posture this statement advocates promotes interoperability in the short term, but can negatively affect the protocol ecosystem over time.
-For a protocol that is actively maintained, the robustness principle can, and should, be avoided.
+In contrast, the robustness principle, often phrased as "be conservative in what you send, and liberal in what you accept", promotes interoperability by bypassing failure, e.g. due to limitation in the specification or implementation shortcomings, but can negatively affect the protocol ecosystem over time as it can lead to ossification around the status-quo.
+For a protocol that is actively maintained, the robustness principle does not need to be applied or can even hinder fast resolution of interoperability problems.

 --- middle

 # Introduction

-The robustness principle has been hugely influential in shaping the design of the Internet.
+There is good evidence to suggest that many important protocols are routinely maintained beyond their inception.
+In particular, a sizeable proportion of IETF activity is dedicated to the stewardship of existing protocols.
+Based on the most recent experience in this process, this document offers a strategy for handling interoperability problems in deployments by actively maintaining the protocol.
+Further, it discusses hazards in applying the robustness principle too broadly which has in the past been sometimes used as an excuse to sidestep active maintenance.

+Active protocol maintenance is where a community of protocol designers, implementers, and deployers work together to continuously improve and evolve protocol specifications alongside implementations and deployments of those protocols.
+Recent experience has shown that a community that takes an active role in the maintenance of protocols will no longer need to rely on the robustness principle to avoid interoperability issues.

 As stated in the IAB document on Architectural Principles of the Internet {{?RFC1958}}, the robustness principle advises to:

 > Be strict when sending and tolerant when receiving.
 Implementations must